Mobile Radio Wiring and Grounding

 Early radios any polarity ground

-In early CB and commercial two-way radios, the negative buss inside fully floated.
-This included commercial two-way radios like Motrac, Micor, and other expensive high-quality radios.
+In most early CB and commercial two-way radios, the negative buss inside the unit fully floated from the cabinet and any external ports.
+This included commercial two-way radios like the Motorola Motrac, Micor, and other expensive, high-quality, radios.
+The floating negative was universal across brands including, but not limited to, GE and RCA land mobile equipment.

 Over time, vehicles with positive grounds disappeared.
-As this happened, radio manufacturers stopped using the more expensive, more complicated system of floating all negative power returns.
+As this happened, manufacturers stopped using the more-expensive and more-complicated floating negative power bus system.

-Quite incorrectly, many assume fusing the negative lead protects internal and external radio wiring, including speaker, microphone, key leads, and antenna cables from an open battery ground connection.
+Although absolutely incorrect, a popular assumption is fusing the negative lead can protect internal and external equipment wiring, including gauge, computer, speaker, microphone, key leads, and antenna connections from open battery ground connection damage.

 Improper mobile radio grounding